leviathan400/OP2MapJsonToolsCmd/README.md

 Console utility application to convert Outpost 2: Divided Destiny map files to/from json format.

-Inspired by the original [JsonMap](https://github.com/OutpostUniverse/JsonMap) project.
+Inspired by the [JsonMap](https://github.com/OutpostUniverse/JsonMap) project to export maps to a readable format.

 Uses the [OP2MapJsonToolsLibrary](https://github.com/leviathan400/OP2MapJsonToolsLibrary) to convert to/from json.

+Requires the .NET 8.0 Runtime.

 ### Useage